Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

     - Many times, tools assign a default value to your response options and these values may not align with what you've designated in your data dictionary.
     - As you edit your survey, continue to check that your coded values did not change due to reordering, removal, or addition of new response options.
 1. Add data validation to reduce errors and missing data [@uk_data_service_research_2023].
-    - Content validation for open-text boxes
+    - Content validation for open-text boxes.
-      - Restrict entry to the type assigned in your data dictionary (e.g., numeric).
+      - Restrict entry to the variable type assigned in your data dictionary (e.g., numeric).
       - Restrict entry to the format assigned in your data dictionary (e.g., *YYYY-MM-DD*).
       - Restrict ranges based on allowable ranges in your data dictionary (e.g., *1--50*).
           - This could even include validating against previous responses (e.g., if "SchoolA" was selected in a previous question, grade level should be between *6 and 8*, if "SchoolB" was selected, grade level should be between *7 and 8*).